Peter Barkworth: Film

 His film career began in 1959 with A Touch of Larceny.
 He had subsequent roles in No Love for Johnnie (1961), Two a Penny (1967), Where Eagles Dare (1968), Patton (1970), Escape from the Dark (1976), International Velvet (1978) and Champions (1983).
 His last appearance was in the film Wilde in 1997.
 He then retired from acting.

 The arts

 Barkworth was a member of the Council at RADA for 16 years during the 1980s and 1990s.
 His book About Acting – formerly titled The Complete About Acting – is often recommended reading for students and professional actors alike.
 He also edited For All Occasions: A Selection of Poems, Prose and Party Pieces (1997).

 He was an avid collector of mainly British art.
 He left his collection of paintings to the National Trust and they are displayed at Fenton House in Hampstead.
 The works include two small Constables, several paintings by artists from the Camden Town Group, and many watercolours.

 Personal life

 Barkworth lived in Hampstead for many years, and died at the Royal Free Hospital in London of bronchopneumonia 10 days after suffering a stroke.
-He never married.
+He was survived by his partner, David Wyn Jones.